 Forest Discovery Day Camp

 Forest Discovery Day Camp is held during Summer.
-There are four sessions.
-Each session lasts for three days.
-Kids ages 7-12 have a grand time exploring our forest with a small group of friends and the safety of two adult leaders.
+There are four sessions and each session lasts for three days.
+Kids ages 7-12 have a blast exploring our forest with a small group of friends and the safety of two adult leaders.
 They learn about native animals, edible plants, different habitats, and the expanse of their own capacity for observation.
-2018 Forest Discovery Program Details and Registration Form

-Our community based programming is supported by the City of Anacortes, The Anacortes School District, private grants, membership, and our annual benefit event..
+Our community based programming is supported by the City of Anacortes, The Anacortes School District, private grants, membership, and our Annual Benefit Event.
 All of our programs are free.
-Please contact our Education and Outreach Director, Denise Crowe or Administrative Director, Jean Andrich if you have any questions (firstname.lastname@example.org or 360-293-3725).
+Please contact our staff (firstname.lastname@example.org or 360-293-3725) with any questions.
 To find out more about how you can help support this program, please check out our How to Help (Membership and Activities and pages)